Office/Department: Social Work

 During her tenure as Executive Director of Ours to Serve House of Hospitality she led a successful campaign to develop Village of Hope, a homeless shelter for families with children in Bemidji, MN.
 As the Community Services Program Director at Evergreen Youth & Family Services Ms. Hoffman spearheaded a successful partnership with a local developer to create a transitional housing center with on-site services for youth experiencing homelessness in rural northern Minnesota.

 Ms. Hoffman has been the recipient of several awards and honors including the Bemidji Leads!
 Organizational Stewardship Award, Ruth Edevold Organizational Excellence Award, and the Eleanor Roosevelt Women for Responsive Government Award.
 She is a Licensed Independent Social Worker through the Minnesota Board of Social Work and is a doctoral student in the St. Catherine University – University of St. Thomas School of Social Work.
 She resides in Bemidji with her husband Brodie and two children.
-In their free time she and her family enjoy exploring Minnesota’s parks and campgrounds.
+In their free time she and her family enjoy exploring Minnesota’s parks, campgrounds, and ski trails.

 - Doctorate of Social Work Candidate, Anticipated Graduation 2018, University of St. Catherine University – University of St. Thomas School of Social Work